 But you will want to have more than that.
 Here’s what we recommended…

-- A big knife – A knife with at least a 4 inch blade has so many uses in camping.
+- A pocket knife – A knife with at least a 3 inch blade has so many uses in camping (see it on Amazon).

-- A gasoline jug – Get at a 5 gallon jug.
-Assuming you have a generator on your rig, you’re going to need a way to refuel.
+- A gasoline jug – Get a 5 gallon jug (or 2-gallon if you cannot pick up heavy items).
+Assuming you have a generator on your rig, you’re going to need a way to refuel (see it on Amazon).

-- Rope – Just like a big knife, strong, nylon rope, has so many uses.
+- Rope – Just like a big knife, strong, nylon rope, has so many uses (see it on Amazon).

 - At least two patio chairs and a small table – Otherwise, you won’t spend as much time enjoying the sunsets and campfires.

 - An outdoor cooking grill – This can be a BBQ grill or a propane stove.
 But, get something that will let you enjoy outdoor cooking.

 - A lighter – to start a fire